 Chart the Visit, Use the Orders

 After you have completed the above configuration, your practice’s clinicians can track the completion of a screening, medical procedure, or other order with a single click.
+Since you added the order to a chart note protocol, the clinician will see it every time they chart a visit of that type.

 Optionally, the clinician can assign the order to another clinician, or complete the screening immediately.
 If the screening is refused, they can select “Refused”.
 If the screening is contraindicated, they can select “Contraindicated” and enter an appropriate contraindicated diagnosis in the Diagnoses component on the chart note.